yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 Deploy - AWS Elastic Beanstalk
 =====
 Elastic Beanstalk is an AWS service for deploying web applications.
 It supports docker and expects the Dockerfile to instruct it on how to build and deploy the image.
 Deploying on Beanstalk is easy peasy once you have a Dockerfile and the [eb-cli](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) tool.
-step 1 - create a new eb application:
+step 1 - create a new eb application
 ```shell
 eb init -p docker deepfood
 ```
-step 2 - create configuration file .ebextensions/custom.config so that the instance we get has enough memory and starage space to use our models:
+step 2 - create configuration file .ebextensions/custom.config so that the instance we get has enough memory and storage space to use our models
 ```shell
 aws:autoscaling:launchconfiguration:
   InstanceType: t2.large